 Today Vallarta has grown as a modern city with more than 15,000 occupations.
 It has been modernized but at the same time has kept the old Mexican flavor intact.
 Natural beauty is well preserved and there are many projects going on to maintain the beauty of the surroundings.
 Puerto Vallarta has many attractive things to offer.
 You will find mountains, forests, rivers, and history, but the best thing is the warmth and kindness of the people.

 Puerto Vallarta was known as "Puerto Las Peñas" from 1851 until 1918 when it was designated as a municipality and received the official name of "Puerto Vallarta".
 This was the name chosen in honor of Don Ignacio L. Vallarta, a reputable representative of the State of Jalisco at the time.
 For 30 years this small village remained a fishing village.

-International attention was first drawn to Puerto Vallarta after American director John Houston discovered the natural beauties of the town by reading written descriptions from travelers.
-This prompted Mr. Houston to visit Puerto Vallarta and the result was the filming of the movie "Night of the Iguana" in nearby Mismaloya.
-The film featured Richard Burton and Elizabeth Taylor.
+International attention was first drawn to Puerto Vallarta after American director John Huston discovered the natural beauties of the town by reading written descriptions from travelers.
+This prompted Mr. Huston to visit Puerto Vallarta and the result was the filming of the movie "Night of the Iguana" in nearby Mismaloya.
+The film featured Richard Burton, Ava Gardner and Deborah Kerr.